rajprashant84/Sales_Prediction/README.md

 # Sales_Prediction
 This project focuses on Exploratory Data Analysis (EDA) and Data Visualization using Python.
 A prediction model is implemented using Artificial Neural Networks (ANN).

-This project focuses on Exploratory Data Analysis (EDA) and Data Visualization using Python.
-A prediction model is implemented using Artificial Neural Networks (ANN).

 ## Key Features
 - Comprehensive EDA and data visualization